The best time for parents to go back to work is dictated by nature. You don’t have to overthink things too much once you’ve run the financial numbers.

 When it comes to family, logic often goes out the window and emotions take over.
 Emotion is why parents are willing to pay $70,000 a year for a private school education when $20,000 a year for a public school education will do.
 Our desire to give our children everything makes our willingness to pay inelastic.

 We, as parents, feel our children’s pain as if it were our own.
 We also feel an immeasurable amount of joy once they achieve something they’ve worked so hard to achieve.

-What I realize now after being a stay-at-home father for over 28 months is that there are a couple phrases that pierce my chest and sting my heart like no other.
-They are:
+What I realize now after being a stay-at-home father for four years is that there is one phrase that pierces my chest and sting my heart like no other.
+It is:

 “No daddy!
 Just mommy.”

 When all I want to do is hug and play with my boy, him saying either one of these two phrases really hurts.